galeone/igor/README.md

 ### Raw

-Prepares and executes a raw query, the results is avaiable for the Scan method.
+Prepares and executes a raw query, the results is available for the Scan method.

 See [Scan and Find methods](#scan-and-find-methods)